ReplacementBot/ReplacementBot/README.md

 ## 👥 Contributing

 We greatly appreciate any work contributed, no matter how small!
-Contributions, issues and feature requests are welcome!

-Read more about contributing in [CONTRIBUTING.md](CONTRIBUTING.md)
+Contributions, issues and feature requests are welcome ❤️ Read more about contributing in [CONTRIBUTING.md](CONTRIBUTING.md)